 Additionally, other issues such as poor performance, compatibility, and more are more likely to affect you if you're self-hosting your website.

 Switching to WordPress hosting has several advantages, including more robust protection, faster loading speeds, and a more responsive customer experience.
 In other words, you’ll be able to rely on consistent web performance without sinking any additional time into your site.
-Learn more about the service in our WordPress review.

 Online security has been a crucial consideration since the beginning of the internet, but it’s now more relevant than ever.
 Modern websites face increasingly sophisticated threats from a wide range of sources, and no business is too small to be at risk.
-It’s important to take the security of your website seriously, regardless of the size of your organization, and learn how your web hosting impacts security.
+It’s important to take the security of your website seriously, regardless of the size of your organization, and learn how your web hosting impacts security (opens in new tab).

 You won’t have to spend time worrying about security or protecting your site if you use a managed WordPress service.
 The provider will constantly monitor your website, in order to identify potential threats and shut them down quickly.
 If the site is attacked, your provider will also help you minimize downtime and other costs related to the outage.
 It’s worth mentioning that managed WordPress sites tend to achieve better performance because they aren’t slowed down by fake traffic.